 At first instance, this responsibility can feel overwhelming, both to the suffering person and to members of their support network.
 But with an open spirit and mindful attention to the available choices, together you can arrive at the best treatment approach.
-This page will describe what you can expect from the Beekeeper House Thailand, so that you and your loved one can assess how our program fits your needs.
+This page will describe what you can expect from The Beekeeper House Thailand so that you and your loved one can assess how our programme fits your needs.

 When people experience co-occurring addiction and mental health issues, they often respond best to integrative treatment practices, ones that blend Eastern philosophy and Western techniques.
-As an organization with Buddhist roots, The Beekeeper Thailand offers a full complement of such practices.
+As an organization with Buddhist roots, The Beekeeper House Thailand offers a full complement of such practices.
 Here, the spirit, mind and body of your loved one will all have opportunities to heal and grow.

 Addiction can damage, and even fracture, relationships with friends, family and intimate partners.
 The decision to seek recovery offers the potential to repair those relationships.
 Those who seek recovery benefit from informed and encouraging people who are willing to support them.
 As a support person, treatment seekers will need your input as they chart out their treatment course, take stock of their resources and establish their goals.

 The pursuit of recovery can be a source of great relief, comfort and hope to those harmed by addiction or mental health symptoms.
 Treatment can also sometimes foster anxiety, sadness or even anger.
 If these occur, it is important to make room for all of these feelings to coexist and to acknowledge them all.
 Doing so keeps treatment conversations constructive and honest.

 If done in a spirit of love, this can be a wonderful opportunity for those in the support network to provide their perspectives about how issues manifest in their lives.
-That information helps treating staff get a full scope of the challenges and opportunities that treatment will address.
+That information helps our treatment staff get a full scope of the challenges and opportunities that treatment will address.

 The initial assessment builds on the preliminary assessment and consists of a holistic evaluation by a team that includes a physician and a therapist.
-The medical team at The Beekeeper House Thailand coordinates with their partner hospital to evaluate clients’ medical detoxification needs.
+The Beekeeper House Thailand medical team coordinates their approach to evaluate clients’ medical detoxification needs.

 In addition to a physical detox, many people will require a sort of “social detox.”
 This helps them focus on their recovery work, and allows them to establish clearer boundaries and more effective routines.
 For this reason, phone and social media communication are likely to be limited in the early phases of treatment.

 How we work

 To accomplish this, The Beekeeper House offers high levels of medical, mental health and spiritual support.
-Clients also have significant responsibilities in residential treatment.
-They will be expected to participate in individual and group therapy on a daily basis.
+Clients also have significant responsibilities in residential treatment and are expected to participate in individual and group therapy on a daily basis.

 The next steps

 The work of addiction treatment fosters a stronger sense of value, self-respect and hope in a person with co-occurring disorders.
 However, during residential treatment, participants do not experience the demands and stress of normal life.
-When it’s time to leave The Beekeeper House Center and embark upon the rest of their recovery, they’ll need to have your support to create a viable plan for navigating daily challenges.
+When it’s time to leave The Beekeeper House Centre and embark upon the rest of their recovery, they’ll need to have your support to create a viable plan for navigating daily challenges.